MBoegers/rewrite-spring/README.md

 ## Contributing

 We appreciate all types of contributions.
 See the [contributing guide](https://github.com/openrewrite/.github/blob/main/CONTRIBUTING.md) for detailed instructions on how to get started.

+## License

+This repository is licensed under the [Moderne Source Available License (MSAL)](LICENSE/moderne-source-available-license.md).
+Prior it was licensed unter [Apache Licencse 2.0](LICENSE/apache-license-v2.txt).